-If it’s relatively simple to run water to this spare corner – if it sits next to an existing kitchen, for instance – then it’s worth thinking about changing it into a cloakroom or an extra shower room.
+If it’s relatively simple to run water to this spare corner – if it sits next to the kitchen for instance – then it’s worth thinking about changing it into a cloakroom or an extra shower room.

-4. Use a bold wallpaper in a small cloakroom
+9. Use a bold wallpaper in a small cloakroom

-This striking design would be perfect for a small cloakroom or powder room – the chances are you don’t have that much wall space and can go as bold as you dare.
+This striking wallpaper idea would be perfect for a small cloakroom or powder room.
+The chances are you don’t have that much wall space and can go as bold as you dare.

-5. Adopt a country aesthetic
+10. Adopt a country aesthetic

 The best rural cloakrooms and powder rooms incorporate materials and textures that reflect the construction of the building, and also the rural views outside the window.

 There has been a resurgence of interest in rough-hewn materials and traditional craftsmanship for the country-style cloakroom.
 Artisan-inspired and hand-crafted bowls, cabinetry and accessories that epitomize traditional crafts, heritage design and timeless classics will add real character and personality to your space.

 ‘The idea that less is more – and quality is preferable to quantity – is bringing about a return to natural materials,’ says Gill Few, channel manager at Kohler.

 11. Make it mid-century modern

 Although mid-century modern style was driven by advances in technology, it was also inspired by the natural world, and wood is the most widely used material for walls, furniture and cabinetry.